-- There could be multiple problems with FTP downloads:
+There can be multiple problems with FTP downloads:

-- We were unable to connect because of credential issues (wrong username or password, incorrect URL)
+- We are unable to connect because of credential issues (wrong username or password, incorrect URL).

-- We timed out when we tried to download the files
+- We time out when we try to download the files.

-- Something on the customer’s server went awry and the server had an error.
+- Something on the customer’s server is wrong and the server has an error.

-- Yes, we alert a customer if the FTP server was unable to connect, or any other specific error.
-However, SMART Scan will not alert a customer if there is a time-out issue when trying to scan all of the files.
+However, SMART scan will not alert the customer if there is a time-out issue when trying to scan all of the files.